Higher order extension of L\"owner's theory: Operator $k$-tone functions: Introduction

-with a finite positive measure $\mu$ on $[0,1]$ independent of the choice of $\alpha\in(-1,1)$.
-In particular, this expression is nothing but \eqref{eq-0.1} when $k=1$ and $\alpha=0$.
-Similarly, Section \ref{sec-5} gives integral characterizations and properties of operator $k$-tone functions on $(0,\infty)$.
+that is, the $(k-1)$st remainder term of the Taylor series of $f$ at $\alpha$ is given as $(x-\alpha)^{k-1}$ times an operator monotone function.
+This shows that operator $k$-tone functions have rather simple structure with only additive and multiplicative polynomial factors beyond operator monotone functions.
+Sections \ref{sec-4} and \ref{sec-5} contain further properties of operator $k$-tone functions on $(-1,1)$ and on $(0,\infty)$, respectively.
+In particular, we present integral expressions of such functions, generalizing the well-known versions for operator monotone functions (when $k=1$).
+Furthermore, in the last parts of Sections \ref{sec-4} and \ref{sec-5}, we clarify what are the operator versions of absolutely monotone and completely monotone functions on $(-1,1)$ and on $(0,\infty)$.
 Examples of operator $k$-tone functions on $(0,\infty)$ are provided in Section \ref{sec-6}.
-Furthermore, in the last parts of Sections \ref{sec-4} and \ref{sec-5}, we clarify what are the operator versions of absolutely monotone and completely monotone functions on $(-1,1)$ and on $(0,\infty)$.
 Finally, it is worth noting that the operator $k$-tonicity condition is weaker and weaker as $k$ is bigger and bigger (see Propositions \ref{P-3.9} and \ref{P-5.2} for precise statements), unlike the usual differentiability property of numerical functions.